zackstout/beatles-songwriting/README.md

   - vi
   - iii
 - Table of examples for returning to tonic after descent (p.
 317)
-- Hey Jude, a descent from the IV chord instead of from the I. (Right -- remember Mixolydian vibe.)
+- 🎵 Hey Jude, a descent from the IV chord instead of from the I. (Right -- remember Mixolydian vibe.)
 - Merry Xmas Everybody, Slade

 ### (2) The Diatonic Minor Descent (8-b7-b6-5)

 - Easily harmonized with chords from the scale: i-bVII-bVI-V.
-- We can work it out, bass descent under the Bm.
+- 🎵 We can work it out, bass descent under the Bm.

 ### (3) The Dorian/Aeolian hybrid descent (8-b7-6-b6)

-- While my guitar gently weeps
+- 🎵 While my guitar gently weeps
 - Gives a Dorian flavor, using the natural sixth and IV chord (D, over Am key).
 - Babe I'm gonna leave on; Dream on

 ### (4) The Rock Descent 8-b7-6-b6 - in major)

 - Table of (some) examples (p.
 323)
-- Lucy in the sky with diamonds ("Picture yourself in a boat on a river...")
+- 🎵 Lucy in the sky with diamonds ("Picture yourself in a boat on a river...")
 - Recall: You've got to hide your love away (descending bassline)
-- Dear Prudence
+- 🎵 Dear Prudence
 - Also, needle and the damage done

 ### (5) The Chromatic Descent (8-7-b7-6) - in Minor )

-- Michelle!
+- 🎵 Michelle!
 - And yes, stairway to heaven! and into the great wide open, and Feelings.
 - How does the natural seventh get used?
 - -> Back to the harmnonic minor scale!
-- Also seen in Cry baby Cry, and a Taste of Honey
+- Also seen in
+- 🎵 Cry baby Cry, and
+- 🎵 a Taste of Honey
 - Can also be unfolded not from the tonic, but from a minor chord in a parent major key.
-- Ex: Got to get you into my life (iii)
+- 🎵 Got to get you into my life (iii)
-- And your bird can sing
+- 🎵 And your bird can sing
 - And... a few other examples.

 ### (6) The Chromatic Descent (8-7-b7-6) - in Major )

-- It won't be long (aug chord)
+- 🎵 It won't be long (aug chord)
-- Hello Goodbye
+- 🎵 Hello Goodbye

 ### 'Mr Kite's Circus Tricks'

+- 🎵 Being for the benefit of mr. kite

 ### The augmented chord - anatomy of a secret weapon